-Mr. Campbell said that several years back, NHDOT had given Powerspan a permit for a 35000 sf entrance, but would not give a permit for that size entrance to Chinburg Builders.
-He also said

-NHDOT seemed to be saying that Old Piscataqua Road should be used for the entrance to the park instead of Route 4.
+Mr. Campbell said that several years back, NHDOT had given Powerspan an access permit for a 35000 sf entrance, but would not give a permit for that size building to Chinburg Builders.
+He also said NHDOT seemed to be saying that Old Piscataqua Road should be used for the entrance to the park instead of Route 4.